Trump signs order imposing new tariffs on a number of trading partners that go into effect in 7 days

 Trump had announced a 50% tariff on goods from Brazil, but the order was only 10% as the other 40% were part of a separate measure approved by Trump on Wednesday.

 The order capped off a hectic Thursday as nations sought to continue negotiating with Trump.
-It set the rates for 68 countries and the 27-member European Union, with a baseline 10% rate to be charged on countries not listed in the order.
+It set the rates for 66 countries, the 27-member European Union, Taiwan and the Falkland Islands, with a baseline 10% rate to be charged on countries not listed in the order.
 The senior administration official said the rates were based on trade imbalance with the U.S. and regional economic profiles.

 On Thursday morning, Trump engaged in a phone conversation with Mexican President Claudia Sheinbaum on trade.
 As a result of the conversation, the U.S. president said he would enter into a 90-day negotiating period with Mexico, one of the nation's largest trading partners.
 The current 25% tariff rates are staying in place, down from the 30% he had threatened earlier.